MileHacker Logo

 • Cash, in either XCD or USD, standard payment method.

 • Taxis generally safe.
-Always confirm fare before you go.
-Choose from official stalls or arranged by accommodation for concerns.
+Always verify the price before you go.
+Choose from authorized stalls or arranged by accommodation for concerns.

 Choosing Your Ride: Mini-Bus vs. Taxi

-• Mini-Bus Benefits: Very affordable for short trips.
+• Mini-Bus Benefits: Very affordable for brief journeys.

 • Mini-Bus Benefits: Authentic local interaction.